Serendipity, noun: A curious phenomenon of social mathematics in which 1+1 somehow equals 3.

 While charting a tourist course through the topographic charms of Acadia National Park, they pulled over and were baffled.
 Like many of the millions who explore Acadia each summer, the Koches' foray into the park took them by the low-key campus of The Jackson Laboratory.

 "I remember thinking, as Kathleen and I drove by, 'What goes on in there?'"
 Chris Koch recalls.
 That was 2008.
-Three years later, Chris and Kathleen Koch know all about the Laboratory.
+Today, Chris and Kathleen Koch know all about the Laboratory.
 They also understand what goes on "in there."
 And, what now goes on in there, to no small degree, goes on because of the Koches' curiosity and resulting generosity.

 Chris and Kathleen Koch are now among The Jackson Laboratory's biggest boosters, both in terms of generous financial support and infectious enthusiasm.
 They both thoroughly understand and appreciate the need for genetic research, which drives The Jackson Laboratory's search for tomorrow's cures for cancer and other complex genetic diseases.